Decomposition of multiple packings with subquadratic union complexity: Abstract

 \section{Abstract}

-Let $k$ be a positive integer and let $\calX$ be a \emph{$k$-fold packing} of infinitely many simply connected compact sets in the plane, that is, assume that every point belongs to at most $k$ sets.
-Suppose that there is a function $f(n)=o(n^2)$ with the property that any $n$ members of $\calX$ surround at most $f(n)$ \emph{holes}, which means that the complement of their union has at most $f(n)$ bounded connected components.
-We use tools from extremal graph theory and the topological Helly theorem to prove that $\calX$ can be decomposed into at most $p$ packings, where $p$ is a constant depending only on $k$ and $f$.
+Suppose $k$ is a positive integer and $\mathcal{X}$ is a \emph{$k$-fold packing} of the plane by infinitely many arc-connected compact sets, which means that every point of the plane belongs to at most $k$ sets.
+Suppose there is a function $f(n)=o(n^2)$ with the property that any $n$ members of $\mathcal{X}$ determine at most $f(n)$ \emph{holes}, which means that the complement of their union has at most $f(n)$ bounded connected components.
+We use tools from extremal graph theory and the topological Helly theorem to prove that $\mathcal{X}$ can be decomposed into at most $p$ ($1$-fold) packings, where $p$ is a constant depending only on $k$ and $f$.